2009 Michigan Wolverines football team: Vs. Delaware State

-vs. Penn State
+Vs. Penn State

 In week 8, Michigan hosted the Penn State Nittany Lions at rain soaked Michigan Stadium.
 Michigan got an early lead after the first drive of the game when Brandon Minor ran in a TD from one yard out.
 Penn State tied the score with a 10-yard TD catch by Graham Zug from Daryll Clark, and took the lead for good on a 34-yard field goal by Collin Wagner.
 In the second quarter Michigan surrendered a safety after a bad snap in the end zone.
 On the ensuing possession, the Nittany Lions scored on a 60-yard TD pass to Andrew Quarless.
 Michigan responded with a 23-yard field goal, making the halftime score 19–10.

 Penn State dominated the second half, shutting out the Wolverines.
 The Nittany Lions added 13 points to their lead off of two Graham Zug TD catches in the third quarter, from 11 and 17-yard respectively.
 Penn State capped off their victory with a 29-yard field goal in the 4th.

 Michigan suffered their first home loss of the season.
 This was the first time the Wolverines had lost to Penn State at home since 1996, ending a five-game losing streak for the Nittany Lions in Ann Arbor.
-Penn State defeated Michigan for the second straight season, its first win streak versus the Wolverines since a three-game streak from 1994–96.
+Penn State defeated Michigan for the second straight season, its first win streak versus the Wolverines since a three-game streak from 1994 to 1996.

-at Illinois
+At Illinois

 In week 9, the Wolverines traveled to Champaign, Illinois for a Halloween afternoon contest with the Illinois Fighting Illini.
 Illinois scored first midway through the first quarter with a 3-yard TD run by Arrelious Benn.
 Michigan tied it up with a 2-yard TD run by Carlos Brown.
 The Wolverines kicked two field goals in the second quarter, from 29 and 42 yards out respectively, making the score at halftime 13–7 in their favor.

 For the second straight game, Michigan was held scoreless in the second half.
 Illinois held the Wolverines on a goal line stand; on the following possession, Illini RB Mikel LeShoure ran in a 70-yard TD.
 A few minutes later, London Davis caught a 2-yard TD pass.
 QB Isiah Williams ran in a TD himself from 3 yards out for Illinois' third score of the quarter.
 In the fourth quarter, Illinois kicked a 23-yard field goal and capped off their scoring with a 79-yard TD run by Jason Ford.
 It was Michigan's first loss at Illinois since 1983.